About the Foundation

 Our Goals:

-- To aggressively seek out new, cutting-edge therapeutic approaches to treating and preventing Parkinson’s in GBA mutation carriers;
+- Our foundation began with the goal of aggressively seeking out new, cutting-edge therapeutic approaches to treating and preventing Parkinson’s in GBA mutation carriers; we now are focusing our efforts on the fellowship program which aims to find and foster the next generation of GBA-PD researchers.

-- To engage with clinicians, scientists, academic laboratories and private biotechnology companies to accelerate research and clinical trials in an effort to rapidly bring new therapeutic options to patients.
+- We also engage with clinicians, scientists, academic laboratories and private biotechnology companies to accelerate research and clinical trials in an effort to rapidly bring new therapeutic options to patients.

 About our Founder